Pawsey-Internships/diversity_inclusion_workshop/content/activity-3/_index.md

 # Working with biases

-Now we're going to take a look at some data from a series of academic conferences, and again use our data science skills to explore the demographics of attendees.
+Now we're going to take a look at some data from a series of academic conferences, and again use our data science skills to explore the demographics of attendees and how these change over time.